2sic/2sxc-docs/2sxc Docs Generator/pages/guides/hot-build/index.md

 Whenever a file changes, it will be compiled into a DLL and loaded into some magic place.
 This uses the Roslyn compiler, the same compiler used by Visual Studio.
 Whenever a Razor or .cs file (outside of the App_Code folder) is compiled, it will also reference this magic place.
-Note that this magic hot DLL is only referenced if the Razor or C# has a `using ThisApp`.
+Note that this magic hot DLL is only referenced if the Razor or C# has a `using AppCode`.

 > [!IMPORTANT]
 > **Special Note for Dnn ☢️**